saguileran/Simulation-Protocol/readme.md

   MiArchivo.close();
 }
 ```
-**Export puntual microphone** Here data is stored given a set of coordintes, where to put the microphone, and also the name of the file in which to store it.
+**Export punctual microphone** Here data is stored given a set of coordinates in which to put the microphone, and also the name of the file in which to store it.
 ```c++
 void LatticeBoltzmann::Print(int t, int ix, int iy, const char * NombreArchivo){
   double rho0 = rho(ix, iy, false);